ThinkDataEd/curriculum/docs/unit3/lesson18.md

     <span style="color:grey">***“Are higher-rated sessions associated with time of day?”***</span>

-9. Once teams have generated their statistical investigative questions, have them share out with the class.
+9. Once teams have generated their statistical questions, have them share out with the class.
 Confirm that the questions are statistical and that they can be answered with the data the students propose to collect.